America at its best, you might not think of Oregon as exotic, but a journey there will introduce you to many new tastes, sights and sounds.

 The 93-foot structure was constructed in Paris, and its first light shined out on the water in 1873.
 Its early name was perhaps more dramatic–Cape Foulweather Lighthouse.

-It is also said to have the world’s smallest harbor and the world’s shortest river, the D River, at 120 feet in length.
+Located in Lincoln County, It is also said to have the world’s smallest harbor and the world’s shortest river, the D River (technically in Lincoln City) at 120 feet in length.

 Lincoln City welcomes you with the sign: A great place to try new things.
 This might include visiting a blown glass studio, exploring the beach for floats, browsing for rare books, and checking out tide pools at low tide.